cseanburns/personal_knowledge_mgmt/src/2b-working-with-gen-ai.md

 Understanding and utilizing Generative AI as a Personal Knowledge Management (PKM) tool can be a useful way to use applications like [ChatGPT][chatgpt], [Claude][claude], [Gemini][gemini], and others.
-There are some fundamental keys to success to using them, though.
+There are some fundamental keys to successfully using them.
 These include:

 - asking good questions,